-Yes, you can paint uPVC, but you must prepare and use the right paint so it lasts the test of time!
-If you just slap any paint on uPVC windows and doors then it will peel or simply run away when it becomes weathered.
-You must use an oil-based paint to achieve results worth painting them.
+Yes, you can paint uPVC windows and doors, but you must prepare and use the right paint so it lasts the test of time!
+If you just slap any paint on uPVC windows and doors then it will peel or simply flake away when it becomes weathered.

 Best Paint For uPVC